andreserudo/frontEndMentor_Challenges/README.md

 # Front-End Mentor Challenges
 This repository is where I'm summarizing all challenges that I've made for [Front-End Mentor](https://www.frontendmentor.io/).
 Do you know them?
-They are a great plataform to train and develop your front-end skills.<br>
+They are a great plataform to train and develop your front-end skills.<br><br>
 Stucked in some of these challenges?
-I would love to help you!
+I would love to help you!<br>
 Found somenthing in my challenges?
-I would love to hear your feedback too.<br>
+I would love to hear your feedback too.<br><br>
 If you want to find my profile, here it is: [André Serudo](https://www.frontendmentor.io/profile/andreserudo)

 ## Challenges